HI intensity mapping with the MIGHTEE survey: power spectrum estimates

 where, $\nu_{21}$ is the rest frame frequency of the 21cm line; $H_0$ and $E(z)=[\Omega_M(1+z)^3 + \Omega_K(1+z)^2 + \Omega_\Lambda]^{1/2}$ are the standard cosmological parameters. $V(\bm{b},\tau)$ is the Visibility function in the delay space ($\tau = \bm{b}\cdot\hat{s}/c$) obtained by delay transforming the measured visibilities with an FFT.
-The primary advantage of the `delay space' approach \citep{Parsons_2012a, Parsons_2012b, Vedantham_2012, Liu_2014a, Liu_2014b, Paul_2016} is that the foregrounds are smooth in the frequency domain as they originate from continuum emissions such as the Synchrotron emission from both our galaxy and other extragalactic sources.
+The dissimilarity in spectral behaviour between the HI signal and foregrounds makes it possible to isolate the latter in the Fourier space.
+The `delay space' approach \citep{Parsons_2012a, Parsons_2012b, Vedantham_2012, Liu_2014a, Liu_2014b, Paul_2016} takes advantage of this property.
+The foregrounds are smooth in the frequency domain as they originate from continuum emissions such as the Synchrotron emission from both our galaxy and other extragalactic sources.
 Therefore in the Fourier space, they are restricted to fewer Fourier modes.
 The HI signal, on the other hand, has different characteristics in the frequency domain as the frequency is a measure of cosmological distance and therefore has significant structures in the frequency space.
 This feature potentially allows us to separate the HI from foregrounds.
 In this approach, the visibilities observed by each antenna pair are Fourier transformed along the frequency axis, which isolates the foreground contribution in the `delay space'.
-The Fourier conjugate variable can be associated with the line of sight cosmological distance, and the `delay spectrum' constructed from this method is capable of recovering the cosmological 3D HI power spectrum.
+The Fourier conjugate variable can be associated with the line of sight cosmological distance, and the `delay spectrum' constructed from this method is capable of recovering the cosmological 3d HI power spectrum.